yashwanthrajadurai/19CS302_Module_1/Ex no_4.md

 ## Program:
 ```
 /*
-Program to write a C program to read the age of a person and determine whether he is eligible for marriage (eligible if age ≥ 21).
+Program to read the age of a person and determine whether he is eligible for marriage (eligible if age ≥ 21).
 Developed by:
 RegisterNumber:
 */